FatihKoz/DisposableBasic/README.md

 As you can see from the above example, filename and sub-folder location is not changed.
 We only copy a file from a location to another and have a copied version of it.
 If you have duplicated blades and encounter problems after updating the module or after editing, just rename them to see if the provided original works fine.

+## Known Bugs / Problems

+Beta testers of SmartCars v3 reported problems with some of the widgets, root cause is SC3 being not fully phpVMS v7 compatible yet and not sending proper data.

 ## Release / Update Notes

+11.JUN.23

+* Rounded up version, added compatibility notice
+* Added some missing Spanish translations for widgets (Thanks to @arv187)

 08.APR.23